MLGlobalHealth/phyloSI-RakaiAgeGender/README.md

     - [Transmission flows analysis](#transmission-flows-analysis)

 ## License
-The code and data in this repository are licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) by Imperial College London.
+The code in this repository is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) by Imperial College London.
 Copyright Imperial College London 2022.

 ## Warranty